open/close all folders

 - Sacrificial Lion: He appears to become this at the climax of the movie.
 Except that he's such a Crazy Awesome Badass, he survives.

 - Trademark Favorite Food: Twinkies.
 He's obsessed with finding some throughout the whole movie.
+At the end, Little Rock throws him one.

 Played by Emma Stone